-8. Joint Funding from Regional and Interregional Shares.
+- 8. Joint Funding from Regional and Interregional Shares.
 If Caltrans and a regional agency agree, they may recommend that a new project or a project cost increase be jointly funded from county and interregional shares.
-In that case, the region will nominate the county share in the RTIP and Caltrans will nominate the interregional share in the ITIP.

-- 9. Prior Year Projects.
+In that case, the region will nominate the county share in the RTIP and Caltrans will nominate the interregional share in the ITIP. - 9.
+Prior Year Projects.
 The STIP shall include projects from the prior STIP that are expected to be advertised prior to July 1 of the year of adoption, but for which the Commission has not yet allocated funds. - 10.
 1996 STIP Projects.
 All 1996 STIP project costs will be funded off the top prior to the division of new funds between the regional and interregional programs.
 This grandfathered funding will include Caltrans support costs, and the project cost display for 1996 STIP projects will conform to the same standards used for new STIP projects.
 Any cost changes to construction or right-of-way capital costs for 1996 STIP projects will be drawn from or credited to county and interregional shares the same as if they were cost changes to new STIP projects.
 Caltrans support costs for 1996 STIP projects will be drawn from county and interregional shares only to the extent that they are attributable to a change in project scope since the 1996 STIP.
-Except where there is a proposal for jointly funding a cost increase from county and interregional shares, cost changes that Caltrans requests for projects originally programmed under the former intercity rail, interregional road system, or retrofit soundwall programs or for NAFTA projects programmed in the 1996 STIP will be drawn from or credited to the new interregional share.
-All other cost changes will be drawn from or credited to the appropriate regional share.
+All cost changes will be drawn from or credited to the appropriate regional share.
 Caltrans, in the ITIP, shall report on the budgets for all ongoing grandfathered 1996 STIP projects.
-This reporting shall include a comparison of actual expenditures compared to project budgets as reported in the 2010 2014 ITIP. - 11.
+This reporting shall include a comparison of actual expenditures compared to project budgets as reported in the 2012 ITIP. - 11.
 Multi-Modal Corridor.
-A corridor is defined as a largely linear geographic band defined by existing and forecasted travel patterns involving both people and goods.
-The corridor serves a particular travel market or markets affected by similar transportation needs and mobility issues.
-It includes various modes that provide similar or complementary transportation functions, including cross-mode connections. - 12.
-Transportation Management System Improvements.
-The Commission supports implementation and application of transportation management systems (TMS) improvements to address highway congestion and to manage transportation systems.
-Under current statutes Caltrans is owner operator of the state highway system and is responsible for overall management of the state highway system.
-The regional transportation agencies are responsible for planning and programming transportation strategies, facilities and improvements which address regional transportation issues and system wide congestion.
-The Commission encourages the regions and Caltrans to work cooperatively together to plan, program, implement, operate and manage transportation facilities as an integrated system with the objective of maximizing available transportation resources and overall transportation system performance.
+A corridor is defined as a largely linear geographic area including various modes of transportation that facilitate the multi-modal movement of people and goods, support the economy, and connect communities, including cross-mode connections.
+A multi-modal corridor is generally defined by existing and forecasted travel patterns serving a particular travel market or markets affected by similar transportation needs and mobility issues.
+Origins and destinations, land use, place types, and existing and future development surrounding the transportation infrastructure also influences how the multi-modal corridor is defined.
+Pursuant to state and federal law1 and statewide guidance2, Caltrans and regional transportation agencies prepare corridor plans to identify multi-modal transportation projects that will meet state, regional, and local goals and benefit corridors around the state.